On $\gamma_5$ schemes and the interplay of SMEFT operators in the Higgs-gluon coupling: Continuation schemes for to dimensions

 \section{Continuation schemes for $\gamma_5$ to $D$ dimensions}

+To deal with loop integration, we have to choose a regularisation scheme.
+We employ dimensional regularisation, see Refs.~\cite{Gnendiger:2017pys,Belusca-Maito:2023wah} for a review.
 Due to the presence of four-fermion operators with different chiralities, $\gamma_5$ matrices will be present in our loop computations.
-As well known, the treatment of $\gamma_5$ in dimensional regularisation is highly non-trivial, as $\gamma_5$ is an intrinsically four-dimensional object \cite{Jegerlehner:2000dz}.
-In this paper, we will consider two different schemes for the $\gamma_5$ matrix in dimensional regularisation with $D=4-2\epsilon$: naive dimensional regularisation (NDR) \cite{CHANOWITZ1979225} and the Breitenlohner-Maison-t'Hooft-Veltman scheme (BMHV) \cite{THOOFT1972189,Breitenlohner:1977hr}.
+As well known, the treatment of $\gamma_5$ in dimensional regularisation is highly non-trivial, as $\gamma_5$ is an intrinsically four-dimensional object (e.g.~\cite{Jegerlehner:2000dz}).
+In this paper, we will consider two different schemes for the $\gamma_5$ matrix in dimensional regularisation with $D=4-2\epsilon$: na\"ive dimensional regularisation and the Breitenlohner-Maison-t'Hooft-Veltman scheme.